eiGelbGeek/itunes-api/README.md

     GET /playlists => {"playlists": [PlaylistResource, PlaylistResource, ...]}
     PUT /playlists/:id/play => NowPlayingResource

+#### Webradio
+  Use this endpoint to start a webradio station.

+    PUT /webradio/:id => NowPlayingResource
+    PUT /webradio/delete => Clears the library from URL Tracks!

 #### AirPlay Control
   Use these endpoints to query and set AirPlay devices.
 You can set multiple AirPlay devices to be used at the same time.